James Kilbane: Career

 Since 2004, Kilbane has released a number of albums on the Gold Eagle Music label including King of the Road, Close to You, Hymns of Praise, Divine Love, Life's Miracle, Heart to Heart, Glory and Grace, Mary: The Lord's Servant, The Songs of Faith Collection, The Family Collection, Gravel & Grace and Songs of Ireland, as well as a Christmas album titled The Christmas Collection.
 Kilbane's albums often feature Nashville and Irish collaborations.

 In June 2012, Kilbane and his band performed at the 50th International Eucharistic Congress at the RDS Arena in Dublin.
-Kilbane continues to contribute to other religious events in Ireland, including at Knock.
+He continues to perform at other religious events in Ireland, including at Knock.

+Since 2016, he has hosted Keltic Country Gospel with James Kilbane on the UK digital TV channel Keep It Country.

 In 2018, Kilbane criticized the selection of Daniel O'Donnell to perform for Pope Francis during his visit to Ireland that year on account of O'Donnell's support for a "yes" vote in Ireland's same-sex marriage referendum in 2015.

-Since 2016, Kilbane has hosted Keltic Country Gospel with James Kilbane on the UK digital TV channel Keep It Country.

-In 2019, Kilbane was voted as Irish Gospel Singer Of The Year as part of the Irish Entertainment Awards.
+In 2019, he was voted as Irish Gospel Singer Of The Year as part of the Irish Entertainment Awards.

 Personal life

-Kilbane was born in Central Middlesex Hospital, Park Royal, London, England and lived for some of his childhood in Harlesden, North West London.
-He lives in Achill, Co.
-Mayo.
-He married his wife Christina in 1989, they have two children.
+Kilbane married Christina in 1989 and they have two children.